jonathonjb/ReactWebApplication/README.md

 ## Signing-In / Logging-In

 Because I wanted to gain some experience with the passport.js authentication libary, I added these log-in, sign-in pages.
-These will allow establish a persistent login session, which means, as long the server is running, the user will stay logged in until they log out of the page.
+These will establish a persistent login session, which means, as long the server is running, the user will stay logged in until they log out of the page.

 ![Sign-In](https://github.com/jonathonjb/ReactWebApplication/blob/master/readmeImages/SignIn.png)